vittorionegro/writeups/README.md

 ## what this is

 CTF writeups, lab walkthroughs, and exploit notes.
-Primarily HTB, with TryHackMe and PortSwigger entries as the path progresses.
-Every write-up is a post-mortem — what broke, what worked, what I'd do differently.
+Primarily HTB, with PortSwigger and TryHackMe entries as the path progresses.
+Every writeup is a post-mortem — what broke, what worked, what I'd do differently.

 ---